HasseEllsater/D365FO-Table-browser/README.md

 # Installation
 I have published a MSI file and a setup.exe file, it is important that you run the setup.exe to get all the dependencies.
 You will find it in the releases section https://github.com/HasseEllsater/D365FO-Table-browser/releases

+# Known issues
+There has been some issues with the serialization of data when adding new records to settings tables in the browser.
+I will investigate

 /Hasse